A Program for Preschoolers

-Friday night lessons are for 5 year olds and only very mature and second year 4 year olds.
+Friday night lessons are for 5 year olds.
 We have found these evening lessons are just too much for our younger students.

 Readiness to learn in a small group: Most 4 year olds are very ready to learn to ski if they have an instructor all to themselves.
 However, for them to have a successful learning to ski experience when they share an instructor with other children, they must already have acquired a number of skills and developed certain strategies.
 Because our youngest Powderpigs must learn so much entirely from scratch, it usually takes them longer to get it all put together and get up skiing on the chair lift.
 But when they do, it is amazing!
 It is also very important to note that putting any kind of pressure on them to “produce” is the quickest way to shut down a happy learning to ski experience – sometimes for good.

 Is Your Preschooler Ready to Ski?

 Below are our “Top Twelve” most important things a preschooler must have mastered in order for them to have a successful small group learning to ski experience.
 So take a careful look at our favorite “musts” and then take time to really ponder before you enroll your youngster.
 We have found there is no force in nature greater than that of a 4 year old who is not entirely convinced that learning to ski is a good, fun and safe thing to do.